AliZaidiSyed/CancerTumorDetection/README.md

 ---

-## 🔍 How the Code Works

-The application processes your CT scan through a 4-step pipeline every time you load an image or move a slider:

-1. **Clean & Smooth:** It applies a *Wiener Filter* (`wiener2`) to remove background grain and scanner noise without blurring the edges of the organs.
-2. **Isolate the Lungs:** It creates a dark threshold mask, clears the image borders, and fills in any holes to cleanly isolate just the lung cavity, cutting out the rest of the body.
-3. **Target the Tumor:** It filters for bright, dense tissue masses *inside* the isolated lungs.
-It then uses structural filtering to ignore tiny artifacts and pinpoint the exact tumor.
-4. **Calculate Metrics:** It uses MATLAB's geometric engine (`regionprops`) to analyze the final shape and instantly spit out its physical **Area**, **Perimeter**, and **Roundness (Eccentricity)**.

----

 ## ⚙️ How to Run It

-Getting this up and running is incredibly simple:

 1. Download the `TumorDetectionGUI.m` file from this repository.
 2. Download the dataset folders from the Kaggle link provided above.
 3. Open MATLAB (or MATLAB Online) in the directory where you saved the code.